 What are the functions of the liver?

-The liver has a number of essential functions for the body.
+A healthy liver does a number of essential functions for the body.
 These include:

-- Removing toxic substances from the body, including alcohol.
+- Removing harmful substances from the body, including alcohol.

 - Helping to make sure the blood clots properly.